lnls-sirius/docker-epics-archiver-appliances/README.md

                  ${CATALINA_HOME}/conf/server.xml

 ```
-Besides the LDAP settings, you must edit the following command with your certificate's right password (`PASSWORD`).
+Besides the LDAP settings, you may edit the following command with your certificate's right password (`PASSWORD`).

 ```
 # Imports certificate into trusted keystore
 keytool -import -alias tomcat -trustcacerts -storepass ${CERTIFICATE_PASSWORD} -noprompt -keystore $JAVA_HOME/lib/security/cacerts -file ${APPLIANCE_FOLDER}/build/cert/archiver-mgmt.crt
 ```
+These variables can be also passed as environment variables when the containers are deployed.

+3) Another image containing all 4 appliances is available in `docker-appliance-images-single`.
+To build it, execute `build-docker-appliance-images-single.sh`.
+The same considerations about the variables are kept for this case.

 ## Running